Learn Each Step to the Home Buying Process in Kansas City

-We know buying a home in Kansas City comes with a lot of questions, and that’s why we are here to help you every step of the way on your home purchase.
-Whether you are a first-time home buyer or an experienced homeowner, purchasing a new home can be a stressful process.
+We know that buying a home in Kansas City has many questions, so we are here to help you with your home purchase.
+Whether you are a first-time homebuyer or an experienced homeowner, purchasing a home can be stressful.

-Choosing the right Kansas City Mortgage Lender can take the stress off your shoulders by communicating at each milestone and close on time without the hassle.
+Choosing the right Kansas City Mortgage Lenders can take the stress off your shoulders by communicating at each milestone and close on time without the hassle.

 Our experience and expertise in the industry qualify us to assist you in finding the home loan financing that is best for your specific needs.
-Take a look at the different home purchase loan options, and contact us at any time when you would like to discuss the purchase of your next home.
+Take a look at the different home purchase loan options, and contact us at any time when you want to discuss purchasing your next home.

 Check out our First-time Home Buyer Guide

-Obtaining a home mortgage pre-approval letter is the first step before you start house hunting for your dream home.
+Obtaining a pre-approval letter is the first step before purchasing a Kansas City home.
 We never charge a fee to get pre-approved for a mortgage loan.
-Learn everything you need to know about mortgage pre-approval.
+Learn everything you need to know about obtaining a Kansas City mortgage pre-approval.

-As soon as both parties accept the written offer and counteroffers, you have a legal contract.
+The Seller might counteroffer, so expect to negotiate until you reach a final purchase price.
+You have a legal contract as soon as both parties accept the written offer and counteroffers.
 Now it’s time to get started on your loan application and notify your Loan Officer.

 You will be sent a loan application package and a request for documents needed for processing.
-It is in your best interest to provide documents in a timely manner.
+It is in your best interest to provide copies promptly.

 Step 3: Home Inspection

-Metropolitan Mortgage encourages every buyer to get a home inspection.
+Metropolitan Mortgage encourages every buyer to get a Kansas City home inspection.
 The home inspector is usually hired immediately after the contract has been signed.
-It’s important that you don’t become too attached to a home until you’ve had it inspected by a professional, certified home inspector.
+It would be best if you didn’t become too attached to a house until you’ve had it inspected by a certified professional.

-Once inspections are complete, your Realtor® will submit a list of items that you want to be addressed (Resolution of Unacceptable Conditions) to the Seller.
-Please let us know as once you and the Seller have come to an agreement so we can order the Appraisal Report.
+Once inspections are complete, your Real estate agent will submit a list of items that you want to be addressed (Resolution of Unacceptable Conditions) to the Seller.
+Please let us know once you and the Seller have agreed so we can order the Appraisal Report.